 There are even after-hours post-race parties for participants and exclusive runDisney merchandise available for purchase.
-With costs ranging from around $80 for most 5Ks to around $600 dollars for the largest, multiple race challenge, these are definitely pay-to-play options; but there’s usually something for everyone’s budget (and ability!).
-Check out our guide to participating in a runDisney event below!
+With costs ranging from around $95 for most 5Ks to around $600 dollars for the largest, multi-race challenges, these are definitely pay-to-play options.
+But there’s usually something for everyone’s budget (and ability!).
+Check out our guide to participating in a runDisney event below.

 If the thought of waking up early to work out on your vacation isn’t your idea of fun, we have tons of other less-active options for a great upgrade.
 But if the bragging rights of having finished a long run THROUGH the Disney parks gets your pulse rising, a runDisney race may be right up your alley!

 If fine dining is more what gets your heart racing, an exclusive Disney dining experience sounds more like your style — and there’s a lot to choose from!

 Disney World has a lot of options when it comes to dessert parties.
 Parties typically include a wide array of dessert options as well as some savory bites, a selection of beverages (sometimes alcohol), and reserved viewing of a nighttime spectacular.

 Imagine while the rest of the crowds are elbow to elbow waiting to watch the nighttime show, you could be lounging in style with some tasty snacks and a drink in your hand.
 There’s often plenty of room to spread out at these events, so you’ll be guaranteed one of the best seats in the house!